 |1.||Kathmandu to Singati& trek to Shuru Dovan||950||6h00 drive|

 |3.||Jagat to Simi Gaon||1990||5h00|

 |8.||Trek to Trakarding Glacier||4800||4h00|

 |10.||Trek to Tenpo via Tashi Lapcha Pass (5755 meters)||4370||7h00|

 |11.||Tenpo to Thame||3820||5h00|

 Permits & regulations for Tashi Laptsa Pass Trek.

-Rolwaling Valley is restricted; the special permit is mandatory, whereas for the Tashi Lapcha Pass, it auto combined with Pachhermo Peak.
+Rolwaling Valley is restricted; the special license is mandatory, whereas the Tashi Lapcha Pass is auto-combined with Pachhermo Peak.
 So, it requires five different permissions to complete this trek.
 Pachhermo Peak permits costs to differ according to the seasons.

 - Rolwaling Valley Restricted Area Permits Us$ 20 Per Person/week

 - Pachhermo Peak Permit US$ 250 (Mar-May), US$ 125 (Sept – Nov), US$ 70 (Dec – Feb), and US$ 70 (Jun – Aug)